datalad/datalad.org/src/content/Articles/datalad_crawl_design.rst

     a set of rules on how to determine version, i.e. on which files This way we could have both referenced in the same repository.

+- versioning via "archive" directories e.g. s3://hcp-openaccess/500subject/992774/  is also available under s3://hcp-openaccess/archive/q3/992774/   so it would be nice to establish may be ad-hoc versioning based on knowledge of particular provider layout etc

 Amazon S3
 ~~~~~~~~~